Habitual Traffic Offender (HTO)

 Crain v.
 State, 79 So.
 3d 118, 122 (Fla.
 1st DCA 2012) — George William Crain was convicted as a habitual traffic offender for while his license was revoked.
 He appealed and pointed out that he never had a Florida driver’s license (or any other, as far as the record revealed).
 The First District Court of Appeal reversed Crain’s felony conviction, but remanded for entry of judgment for driving without a license, a lesser included misdemeanor.

 If you have received a letter about or were charged in Central Florida as an HTO, it will be in your best interest to retain legal counsel.
-Ashley M. Aulls, P.A. defends individuals all over Pasco County, Hernando County, Citrus County, and Sumter County.
+The Law Office of Ashley Aulls, P.A. defends individuals all over Pasco County, Hernando County, Citrus County, and Sumter County.